mattangus/mattangus.github.io/about/index.md

 ## About Me

-**Matt Angus** is a masters student studying Computer Science at the University of Waterloo.
-He completed his Bachelors in Computer Science at the University of Calgary.
+I am a masters student studying Computer Science at the University of Waterloo.
+I completed my Bachelors in Computer Science at the University of Calgary.

 My interest in autonomous driving started with the [Autonomous Robotics Club](https://www.facebook.com/uofcrobotics/) (ARC) at the University of Calgary.
 The purpose of the club was to create an autonomous robot that was capable of navigating an obstacle course at the [Intelligent Ground Vehicle Competition](http://www.igvc.org/).
-This goal was achieved, and we became the [rookies of the year](http://www.igvc.org/results/r2016.pdf).
+We achieved our goal and became the [rookies of the year](http://www.igvc.org/results/r2016.pdf).

 **CV - Resume**